markwiggles/Matrix/README.md

 <h3>Customise with <i>Deface</i></h3>
 From <i>Spree</i> docs...
 <blockquote>"Deface is a standalone Rails library that enables you to customize Erb templates without needing to directly edit the underlying view file.
 Deface allows you to use standard CSS3 style selectors to target any element (including Ruby blocks), and perform an action against all the matching elements"</blockquote>

+See the full documentation in the [Spree Deface Github](https://github.com/spree/deface#implementation).

 Using <i>Deface</i>, we will change a few things with as little code as possible.
 <ul>